akeneo/pim-docs/reference/activity_manager/catalog_impact.rst

     longer part of its channel locales.
 This case happens when a locale is removed from a channel and both of them belong to a project.
 :Remove a currency from a channel: A project is removed if it uses a currency as product filter that is removed from its
     channel.
-This case happens when a currency is removed from a channel that belong to a project.
+This case happens when a currency is removed from a channel that belongs to a project.

 Attribute Updates
 _________________